WatForm/fortress/DevelopersGuide.md

 * DEs (can check within theory??)
 * datatype - possible to have in input theory

+Anything that changes the scopes needs to be noted.

 We use !attribute to mean not having the attribute as in !nnf.

 If an attribute of the problemState is not mentioned below when describing